Read time 4 minutes

 Thus, migration to the cloud using the hybrid configuration starts with the creation of migration endpoints.

-Migration endpoints define the connection settings between Exchange on-premises and Office 365.
-It has information such as FQDN of the on-premises server, a description (Name), and Exchange Online log in credentials.
-To ensure the best performance of a migration endpoint, there are a few parameters you can configure as per your requirements.
+Migration endpoints serve as the configuration bridge between Exchange on-premises and Office 365.
+They encompass critical information like the Fully Qualified Domain Name (FQDN) of the on-premises server, a descriptive name, and login credentials for Exchange Online.
+To optimize the performance of a migration endpoint, there are several parameters that you can customize based on your specific needs.

 But you can increase the limit for the concurrent mailboxes using the Exchange Admin Center or PowerShell.